Azure/azure-sdk-for-js/sdk/keyvault/TROUBLESHOOTING.md

 Package | Minimum Version
 --- | ---
 `@azure/keyvault-admin` | 4.2.0
 `@azure/keyvault-certificates` | 4.4.0
 `@azure/keyvault-keys` | 4.4.0
 `@azure/keyvault-secrets` | 4.4.0

-Upgrading to the package versions should resolve any "Invalid Issuer" errors as long as the application or user is a member of the resource's tenant.
+Upgrading to these package versions should resolve any "Invalid Issuer" errors as long as the application or user is a member of the resource's tenant.

 #### Other Authentication Issues

-If you are using the `@azure/identity` package - which contains [DefaultAzureCredential] - to authenticate requests to Azure Key Vault, please see our [troubleshooting guide](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/Azure.Identity/Troubleshooting.md).
+If you are using the `@azure/identity` package - which contains [DefaultAzureCredential] - to authenticate requests to Azure Key Vault, please see our [troubleshooting guide](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/Troubleshooting.md).

 ### HTTP 403 Errors